rombat/musicbee-navidrome-sync/README.md

   * For tracks: if MusicBee rating is greater than Navidrome rating
   * For albums, if more than half of the album tracks are rated (its rating will be the average of available tracks ratings)
   * For artists, same as album, will be applied only to artists with more than 1 track
+* **Cross-version compatibility**: Automatically detects and works with both old and new Navidrome database schemas
 * Tested with the following versions :
   * MusicBee:
     * 3.5.*